 Here are the different types of candlestick formations

-- If the opening price is higher than the closing price, it will result in black or solid candle.
+- If the opening price is higher than the closing price, it will result in the black or solid candle.
 (Bearish candle)

-- Whereas if the closing price is higher than the opening price, it results in white or empty candle.
+- Whereas if the closing price is higher than the opening price, it results in the white or empty candle.
 (Bullish candle)

 - When both opening and closing prices are same, it results in a Doji.
 (Open and close are same or nearly same)